 Book Order Fees: After receiving a book order flyer, note the date by which all orders must be in.
-If you wish to order books or materials, fill out the form and include your child's first and last name as well as the teacher's name, total the amount and include payment.
+If you wish to order books or materials, fill out the form and include your child's first and last name as well as the teacher's name, total the amount, and include payment.
 Bring order with payment to the office; do not give order to classroom staff.
-Make checks payable to DISCOVERY.
+Make checks payable to Discovery School.

 Subsidized Tuition/Child Care: For children whose parents are working and who meet income guidelines, subsidized tuition is available for children in each age group that we serve.
 This program is administered through Children's Home and Aid (CHASI).
-There is an additional tuition fee added to the CHASI co-fee so that when combined with CHASI's payments, the total equals our tuition.
-(The additional tuition fee is not added to the fees of those children in Project CHILD).